WebOfTrustInfo/verifiable-news/brainstorming.md

 https://codex.wordpress.org/Post_Types#Custom_Post_Types

 ### Creating, Editing and Revoking Factual Claims
-The plugins can include forms for users to create, edit, forward/redirect and revoke factual claims.
+The plugins can include forms for users to create, edit, move/forward/redirect and delete/revoke factual claims.
 The plugins can ping lists of services and users whenever factual claims are created, updated or deleted.

 ### Content Types
 The plugins can return content for requests for factual claims for the content types of HTML and JSON-LD.